vatsgoyal27/python-maze-gen/README.md

 ---

 ### 4. **Binary tree Algorithm**
-- Iterates through the entire grid
+- Iterates through the entire grid.
-- Is the simplest in logic, carves a path randomly north or west - that's it
+- Is the simplest in logic, carves a path randomly north or west - that's it.
 - Visualization:
   - Blue fill: Finalized path.

+---

+### 5. **Origin Shifter Algorithm**
+- Initializes a "perfect" maze with a fully linked "tree".
+- Each step shifts the “origin” by rewiring paths using directional arrows.
+- If a wall exists, it removes the new wall and restores the old one.
+- Visualization:
+  - Blue fill: Modified cell.
+  - Black fill: Unmodified cell.

 ---